 Fintoil chooses Adven as its energy partner for the new crude tall oil biorefinery in Hamina, Finland

 Fintoil Hamina Oy is building a crude tall oil biorefinery in the Port of Hamina, a chemicals port in Hamina, Finland.
 A significant part of Fintoil’s production is used for the production of biodiesel.
 Adven was chosen as the energy partner and will provide energy as a service to Fintoil.
-Once commissioned, the plant will be the third-largest single crude tall oil refinery in the world.
+With a feed capacity of 200,000 tons of crude tall oil, Fintoil will once commissioned be the world’s fourth largest crude tall oil refiner.

 The biorefinery will be completed in the summer of 2022.
 It will refine crude tall oil (CTO) into fractions to be used for the production of renewable diesel, and for the needs of the chemical, food and pharmaceutical industries.
 About 50 per cent of the biorefinery’s output will be used for the production of renewable fuels, while the rest will be used for other sustainable products.

 “Lately, we have seen a trend of outsourcing energy plants, which made us consider this option, too.
 We chose Adven as our partner because the company is a well-known operator with good references both from public sources and from customers.
 Adven’s knowledgeable and helpful people have convinced us that they know both technology and the business,” says the CEO of Fintoil, Jukka Ravaska.

 The production process of the refinery is based on fractional distillation in which heat energy and negative pressure are used to distil the raw material to its constituents, separating the wanted fractions.
 This is where Adven enters the process and provides the necessary heat energy for the process.